-3. Identify objects and understand their purpose and function; 4.
+1. Form mental maps of the world, and classify or categorize visual entities; 2.
+Explore the environment; 3.
+Identify objects and understand their purpose and function; 4.
 Detect novelty in the environment, including the introduction of new objects, removal of objects, and change in object location; 5.
-Interpret the actions and gestures of humans. $\Leftarrow$ gestures added.
+Interpret the actions and gestures of humans.

-4.3.3 The Cognitive Vision Competences Required for a Driver-assisted Automobile
+4.3.3 The Cognitive Vision Competences Required for an Advanced Driver Assistance System